wordofwarning/wordofwarning.org/current/2016-haphazard/schedule/index.md

 Katy is selling her entire wardrobe — in a bid to change herself.
 Don't bring cash, but bring your ideas and get rid of those February blues in this sale of the season. *Everything must go!*

 **Katy Dye | *RATS!***
-Crawling in our kitchens and blocking up our drainpipes, nibbling at our cornflakes and scratching at our doorsteps… dirty, smelly, flea-bitten, disease-ridden, ugly, amazing RATS!<br>A performance that explores rodent reputation and tries to redress the balance — after all, it's a hard life being a rat!
+Crawling in our kitchens and blocking up our drainpipes, nibbling at our cornflakes and scratching at our doorsteps… dirty, smelly, flea-bitten, disease-ridden, ugly, amazing *RATS!* A performance that explores rodent reputation and tries to redress the balance — after all, it's a hard life being a rat!

 **Left Leg Gallery | *Crazy F.O.R.E***
 Crazy Golf meets action painting.
 Load your golf ball with paint and aim for a hole in one!